 Kathy Palter is actively involved in community arts and education endeavors.
 In 2017, she became a mentor for Step Up Women's Network, working with female high school students to encourage them to be college-bound and career-focused.
 She is Vice-President of the Board of Junior Players, a non-profit organization providing free arts programming to under-served K-12 students in North Texas for over 60 years.
 Junior Players was selected as the 2017 Beneficiary of Attorneys Serving the Community.

 Kathy recently completed a two-year term on the advisory board of Echo Theatre, a theatre company dedicated to performing plays “by women for everyone” at the Bath House Cultural Center.
 In 2016, she participated in college application writing workshops for “Collegiate STEPS,” a program sponsored by Boys’ and Girls’ Clubs of Greater Dallas that provides mentoring to high school students.

-Previously, Palter served on the board of HP Arts, a non-profit supporting arts education in the Highland Park ISD, on the Publicity and Website committees, and as President in 2012-13.
+Previously, Kathy served on the board of HP Arts, a non-profit supporting arts education in the Highland Park ISD, on the Publicity and Website committees, and as President in 2012-13.
 Concurrently, she was an active member of the HPHS Highlander Band Boosters and co-chaired the Spirit Committee from 2010 to 2013, having served as Publicity Chair for the HP middle school band program from 2008 to 2010.